FATBO1/c_project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Simply launch the main.exe file
+Simply launch the main.exe file again to launch the application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>